 Instead of doing the whole job of whatever was required, I did the bits of work in my field that companies did not have the inclination, expertise, resources, or staff to do.
 Every manager has tasks on the back burner waiting to get done.
 I tapped that market.

 To find micro-jobs, Ken built a digital online persona.
 He networked online with social media.
 He put content online and monetized it.
 He charged premium rates for the work he did for companies because he wasn’t costing them the expenses of having a permanent employee.
 I asked Ken for specific examples of job-chunking and he explained:

 When I first started job-chunking, I did a lot of things that I would have been insulted to do if I didn’t suffer from career interruptis.
 For example, I designed a website for a golf course (which is way beneath my skill level).
-I did a programming job in Python, which is kiddie scripting as far as uber geeks are concerned.
-I had a few neat ones as well.
+I did a scripting job.
 I took a whole pile of medical data, and I wrote a program to put it into a database so that it could be searchable.
 Then they needed a filter for it to validate the data and I did that.
 I authored a response to an RFP for another company.
-I was hired to provide a strategy for a mobile app and to evaluate a bid for same.
+I was hired to provide a strategy for a mobile app and to evaluate a bid for the same.
 I was hired to update a forensic blood spatter program.
 It was an easy but dull job of finding all of the deprecated stuff and modernizing it because it was written for Windows 95.
 I wrote a library to allow a certain kind of cash register to be connected to an IP network for a small company.
 I did a lot of stuff like that — all uninspiring jobs but ones that I could charge decently for because they required a knowledge base.

 I searched for Ken’s online digital persona because I was curious to see it.
 When I couldn’t find it, I asked him if he still has a page somewhere advertising his services.
 He replied,